AtlasOfLivingAustralia/bie-index/README.md

 - [status](http://ala.org.au/terms/1.0/status) An indicator of the relative importance of the vernacular name.
 The controlled vocabulary is read from [vernacularNameStatus.json](grails-app/config/vernacularNameStatus.json)
 - [source](http://purl.org/dc/terms/source) A URL for a source of the vernacular name.
 This can be used to link to a page containing the original data.
+- [datasetID](http://rs.tdwg.org/dwc/terms/#datasetID) The uid of the collectory dataset ID.
+If provided, then a link to the dataset description will be provided

 An extension file of additional identifiers is also supported.
 The format aligns with the [GBIF identfier](http://rs.gbif.org/terms/1.0/Identifier) format.